ltpitt/python-simple-notifications/README.md

 ***Pusbullet Example: --pushbullet "Title", "Message"***
 ***Pushover Example:  --pushover "Message"***

-Here you can find a complete command example, using email notification:
+So, for example, here's how you can send an email notification from command line:
 ***python simple_notifications.py --email "Notification Email Subject" "A very important message" "any@email.com"***

 ## How to import simple_notifications.py in another Python script